 And what is clinical hypnotherapy?

-Clinical hypnotherapy combines the idea of talking therapy (such as counselling/psychotherapy/CBT) with the use of hypnosis, to help clients with their issues and problems.
-It can be used to help you give up smoking, lose weight, reduce your anxiety levels, and feel more confident.
+Clinical hypnotherapy combines the idea of talking therapy (such as psychotherapy/counselling/CBT) together with the ethical use of hypnosis, to help clients with their issues and problems.
+It can be used to help you learn to relax more easily, manage your anxiety and low mood, reduce panic attacks and feel more confident..
+It can also help you give up smoking, or lose weight.
 It is also useful for people with phobias, post traumatic stress (disorder), and a host of other issues.
 If you are unsure if clinical hypnotherapy would be helpful for you, why not give me a ring, and we can discuss your needs over the 'phone.

 What sort of problems could you talk to me about?